ECOL200 General Ecology

 First time: 2005H

-An understanding of empirical and theoretical ecology.
-Good knowledge of various processes within ecology, such as natural selection, popualtion dynamics, community ecology, trophic interactions, and biogeography.
+Students will gain an understanding of empirical and theoretical ecology, including knowledge of various processes within ecology, such as natural selection, population dynamics, community ecology, trophic interactions, biogeography, and the effects of humans on ecosystems.

 Lectures and group discussions.